 References to cases and law review articles that cite the Formal and Informal opinions are listed in the front of Shepard's Professional and Judicial Conduct Citations (see "Shepardizing").
 You can get more cases by searching a key number in a West digest (get key numbers either from case headnotes or look up the topic in CJS).

 B. State Opinions: If you don't have published ethics opinions for a particular state in your library, you can get state ethics opinions by (1) searching a relevant Lexis or Westlaw database (METH-EO for all states; xxETH-EO for an individual state), (b) getting copies from a bar association or law school library (perhaps in that state) or (c) finding the opinion posted on the Internet.
-To find posted opinions, try the links in Cornell's American Legal Ethics Library.
+To find posted opinions, check the state bar's website.
 If that doesn't work, try calling the relevant state or bar association library.